FIRST® LEGO® League Challenge Team Resources

 - LEGO Challenge Set (formerly known as Field Setup Kit)

 The tournament season in Ohio begins in mid-November, with all Regional Qualifying events throughout the state.
 The top teams will advance to the District Qualifying events that are held across the state in January.
-The top teams from the District Events will advance to the Ohio Championship with is held in February at the Ervin J. Nutter Center.
-The Champion’s Award Winner from the Ohio Championship will earn a spot at FIRST LEGO League World Festival Detroit in the end of April.
+The top teams from the District Events will advance to the Ohio Championship with is typically held in February at the Ervin J. Nutter Center.
+The Champion’s Award Winner from the Ohio Championship will earn a spot at FIRST LEGO League Challenge World Festival typically held at the end of April.